 The Business Challenge: Monitoring AI Use Cases Online

-Someone unfamiliar with researching AI use cases online might wonder: Why is it so hard to find them?
+So why is it so hard to find and monitor AI use cases?
 Let me explain.
-These cases are scattered across many sources.
+I define an AI use case as a real world implementations of AI with a project-like nature.
+Such cases are scattered across the web and published by many sources.
 Cloud providers like Microsoft often publish them on industry-specific or event-specific sites.
 News outlets pick up these stories and republish them in different formats.

 On top of that, customers, consulting firms, and technology partners share their own versions.
 This fragmented landscape makes it tricky to pinpoint all relevant pages.
-It also creates a high risk of duplicates, since multiple sites might report the same use case in slightly different ways.
+In addition, multiple sites might report the same use case in slightly different ways.
+This creates a high risk of duplicates.
+Furthermore, new cases appear on a daily basis, which demands for frequent updates.

 Instead of tracking a few known sites manually, I tackled this challenge with an agent-driven approach.
-The Screener Agent runs traditional web searches and then opens each site to scrape the text directly.
+This approach makes use of the capability of an agent to use tools such as performing web search and opening URLs to extract content from the web directly.
 I also added techniques to boost data quality and reduce the chance of duplicates in the final dataset.

 Agentic Scraping Architecture